TayyubaK/SQL-Project/cleaning_data.md

 ### **Issues to Address**
-* Data clean columns to be used in queries.
-Address:
+* Clean columns to address:
     * nulls
     * duplicates
     * anomalies